me2beats/godot-tips-and-tricks/README.md

   - use English
   - make it short and clear
   - don't repeat existing tips/tricks
+  - do not create several loosely related tips in one issue / post (like the trick I learned today).
+Instead, create some tips.
+Also you can link other tips (like "see also ")
   - be polite
   - attach images and videos if it makes the tip/trick clearer
   - note: tips/tricks can be closed/removed, main reasons: